aaron-obrien/CCG_prescriptions_project/README.md

 ## Programming Coursework

-Who are openprescribing?
+#### Who are OpenPrescribing?
-Openprescribing is a project built by EBM DataLab, funded by NHS England and NIHR Biomedical Research Centre, which aims to make medical and scientific information more accessible.
+* OpenPrescribing is a project built by EBM DataLab, funded by NHS England and NIHR Biomedical Research Centre, which aims to make medical and scientific information more accessible.
 The project collates a variety of medical data from the NHS including prescribing data, practice list sizes, clinical commision group information, practice locations and BNF codes.
 More information can be found at https://openprescribing.net/

-What are bnf codes?
+#### What are BNF codes?
-BNF codes are unique identifiers for each drug which is prescribed in the NHS.
+* BNF codes are unique identifiers for each drug which is prescribed in the NHS.
 The British National Formulary (BNF) maintain these codes and produces a hierarchial numbering system for drugs, grouped based on the drugs specific type.
 Openprescribing.net uses these codes to identify the number of drugs which have been prescribed by different practices.
 A list of all BNF sections can be found at https://openprescribing.net/bnf/

-What are ccg codes?
+#### What are CCG codes?
-CCG codes identify the clinical commissioning groups across England, which replaced primary care trusts following the NHS health and social care act in 2012.
+* CCG codes identify the clinical commissioning groups across England, which replaced primary care trusts following the NHS health and social care act in 2012.
 These groups are responsible for the commissioning of health services in the area which they govern.
 More information can be found at https://www.nhscc.org/ccgs/

-Our project
+#### Our project
-Our project provides an interactive tool where users can produce graphs containing trends of prescribing over time, for particular medical practices across England.
+* Our project provides an interactive tool where users can produce graphs containing trends of prescribing over time, for particular medical practices across England.
 Users will provide input of a drug and clinical commissioning group (optionally, a practice within the specified clinical commissioning group may be input).
 The output will be a .png image file displaying a graph showing the highest prescribing practice of the specified drug within the specified CCG (normalised to practice list size), the average prescribing rate of a specified drug within the CCG, the lowest prescribing practice within the CCG, and if the optional practice input is given, the prescribing rate of the specified practice.

-This information is valuable to highlight which drugs are being overprescribed and underprescribed in different practices, where the reasons for varied prescription can be investigated.

-* function to retrieve two datasets and merge them into single table
-* function to search API for either code or partial name match and return both complete name and code as a vector.
-* Advanced plotting function using above two functions to allow plotting of x,y and z.*

-***Note: The jupyter notebook used to produce this markdown is present in the github directory as 'Submission.ipynb'.
-A second jupyter notebook, 'test.ipynb', contains the code used to conduct initial data and API exploration, experiment with a number of alternative plot designs and develop the final functions outlined below.***
+*Note: The jupyter notebook used to produce this markdown is present in the github directory as 'Submission.ipynb'.
+A second jupyter notebook, 'test.ipynb', contains the code used to conduct initial data and API exploration, experiment with a number of alternative plot designs and develop the final functions outlined below.*

 ### 1) Loading python dependencies.